littlethao/CV/README.md

 I'm a former all-round Office Assistant, whose thirst for knowledge and whose curiosity has driven her beyond the User Interface to acquire the skills to venture into a new career as Junior Full Stack Developer.

-Besides fulfilling my responsibilities as full-time professional, I enjoyed running German classes and writing newsletter articles during my time at VWR, organised team challenges at the Hilton Hotels & Resorts, acted as Event Photographer for the Young Barristers' Committee (YBC) in Mauritius, and been actively involved in Cultural & Social events in Germany.
+Besides fulfilling my responsibilities as full-time professional, I enjoyed running German classes for colleagues at VWR, organised team challenges at the Hilton Hotels & Resorts, acted as Event Photographer for the Young Barristers' Committee (YBC) in Mauritius, and have been actively involved in Cultural & Social events in Germany.

-I value:
-an organisation that takes pride in its work and its people, an organisation that is innovative and leads its people to grow professionally and personally with it, an organisation that understands that by providing a fun working and learning environment most often leads to great achievements, a team that loves learning by sharing, a team that lefts no man behind, a team that is passionate about their work and aiming to create things that matters to people.
+I value an organisation that takes pride in its work and nurturing its people, and love to join a team that is passionate about creating things that have a positive impact on people's lives.

 ## Personal Attributes